knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 [[[ code('') ]]]

 Near the bottom, we see it: `$instance->addGlobal('twitter_username', 'weaverryan')`.
-We passed in simple configuration, `TwigExtension` used that to mutuate the `twig` Definition, and ultimately the dumped container is updated.
+We passed in simple configuration, `TwigExtension` used that to mutate the `twig` Definition, and ultimately the dumped container is updated.

-That's the power of the dependency injection extensions, and if it makes even a bit of sense, you're dangerous.
+That's the power of the dependency injection extensions, and if it makes even a bit of sense, you're awesome.

 ## Our Configuration Wins

 Oh, and one more cool note.
-These extension classes are called when the container is compiling, which means it happens *after* our config files are loaded.

-But the container is setup so that any parameters or services that you put inside of your configuration files will override those inside the bundle.
-You want to be careful when you override core stuff, but technically, it's easy.
+If I added a `twig` service to `config.yml`, would it override the one from `TwigBundle`?
+Actually yes: even though the extensions are called after loading these files, any parameters or services we add here win.